Italian present progressive

 loro stanno mangiando loro stanno leggendo loro stanno dormendo

-MEANING AND EXAMPLES
+MEANING & EXAMPLES

 In Italian, the present progressive is used for: